 A central question in evaluating the economics of solar, wind or mini-hydro power is whether the LCOE of solar power is less than then marginal energy cost.
-If the renewable LCOE is less the cost marginal cost of energy, then consumer bills will be reduced from using more solar power.
+One way to use the LCOE is to compare the LCOE to the cost of energy.
+This page works through how to compute the carrying charge components of the LCOE.
+With the carrying charge rate, you can put your own capital cost per kW, operating cost, capacity factor and derive the total LCOE.
+For example, if the renewable LCOE is less the cost marginal cost of energy, then consumer bills will be reduced from using more solar power.
 The LCOE in turn is driven by the carrying charge rate as these technologies are very capital intensive (much more capital intensive than a refinery).

 This lesson set works through calculation of the carrying charges that are used for computing levelised cost of investment.
 You may think the carrying charge rate is some kind of esoteric concept that is not useful in your day to day work.
 If you go through this lesson set you will see that the finance, modelling and economic concepts in carrying charge rate analysis are closely related to both project finance and corporate finance.

 The carrying charge is a percentage that converts a one time cost that is sometimes called the overnight cost into a level annual cost.
 (The level cost should be expressed in real terms (i.e. without inflation in constant currency).
 The lesson set involves using a single capital investment cost and evaluating each of the factors that drive the the conversion of the capital cost into an amount that must be recovered on an annual basis.
 You can think of this as the amount of revenues necessary to provide a given return to investors.
 After completing this lesson set I hope you will understand the following things about carrying charge rates:

 - 1. Overview of why understanding carrying charges is important